h15200/notes/kafka_and_confluent.md

 ## Cloud integration

-- Initially, the Confluent Plaform was the only available Confluent product and it was used for `on-prem`, `private cloud` or `public cloud` integration.
+- Initially, the Confluent Platform was the only available Confluent product and it was used for `on-prem`, `private cloud` or `public cloud` integration.
 Confluent was not involved in connecting Confluent to cloud services.

 - `Confluent Cloud` is a cloud native solution to kafka.